matrixorigin/neolink.ai-docs/docs/ModelPlayground/experiment.md

 • Max_tokens limits the maximum number of tokens in the output.
 The default value is 200, with a maximum of 4096.
 <img src={require('../../static/img/experience/3.png').default} alt="体验中心" style={{width: '1000px', height: 'auto'}} />

+Note:

+1. Usage in the Experience Center does not count toward the API call limit on the user’s account.

+2. Streaming output is enabled by default, with context memory for up to 10 turns.